mitchelljustin/pragmatic-lightning/index.md

 Enter "<YOUR_PUBKEY>@localhost:9735" into the search field, then enter an amount around 0.001 tBTC (or 100,000 tsatoshis), select "Fast" (because we're impatient like that :) and click "Next".
 This will create a channel with your Lightning server node.

-Once again, it'll take a while for the transaction to be confirmed.
+It'll take a while for the transaction to be confirmed and the channel to be opened.
 But keep reading: we're almost ready to pay the server for a weather report!

+**Sidenote: Inbound Liquidity**

+*In Lightning nomenclature the amount of Bitcoin on the other side of your channels is called "inbound liquidity", and the lack of it is a tough problem that holds back widespread adoption.
+A lot of smart people are trying to come up with solutions.
+Time will tell whether they succeed.*

+*--- SOME MORE STUFF ABOUT LIQUIDITY TO KEEP READER BUSY ---*

-## Pay the Invoice
+## Pay the request

 Once your channel is officially opened, you can finally pay the Weather API for a report.
 Let's get to it.